Use SSL/HTTPS To Rank & Look Better on Google (Updated 2020)

-Although evidently a technical thing, setting up a SSL on a website does not necessarily have to be that complex or expensive.
-CloudFlare, for example, has been giving free certificates to their consumers since late 2014 with an aim of encouraging a wider adoption of the company’s Universal SSL.
-Therefore, for all the website owners who think that the transition to HTTPS makes sense for their business can find an easy and affordable ways to do it.
+Although it is evidently a technical thing, setting up SSL on a website does not necessarily have to be that complex or expensive.
+CloudFlare, for example, has been giving free certificates to its consumers since late 2014 with the aim of encouraging wider adoption of HTTPS.
+Therefore, all website owners who think that the transition to HTTPS makes sense for their business can find easy and affordable ways to try it.

-In addition to the SEO value, however, there are different other reasons why SSL should be implemented.
+In addition to the SEO value, there are also different other reasons why SSL should be implemented.
 After all, getting a certificate for SEO reasons only is not what Google actually tried to encourage.
-The importance of security the website has to do with providing excellent user experience and this should be a primary motivation for webmasters to implement it.
+Providing excellent user experience should be the primary motivation for webmasters to secure their website traffic.

-The importance of using SSL seems to have been making headlines only after Google decided to treat it as a ranking signal.
-Nevertheless, its role in improving a business’s reputation has been vital even before it has become one of the search ranking factors.
-Namely, this form of a security practice may paint a better picture of a company or website, which helps in maintaining stable reputation online.
+The importance of using encryption on the web seems to have started making the headlines only after Google decided to treat it as a ranking signal.
+Nevertheless, its role in improving a business’ reputation has been vital even before it became one of the search ranking factors.
+Namely, this security practice may paint a better picture of a company or website, which helps in maintaining a stable online reputation.

-Have you moved to https yet?
-As a webmaster, what do you see as the major challenge in this process?
+Have you moved to HTTPS yet?
+As a webmaster or business owner, what do you see as the major challenge in this process?